Pressure's on as digital transformation dominates 2016

 In turn, Herbert says development efforts are being streamlined through the use of Platform-as-a-Service (PaaS) environments and containers for greater app independence.

 “Integration also hints at the growing demand to virtualise and automate infrastructure.
-More programming skills are needed as companies pursue software defined data centres (SDDC) or, at the very least, a higher degree of automation.”
+More programming skills are needed as companies pursue software defined data centers (SDDC) or, at the very least, a higher degree of automation.”

 “While these trends present an evolving breed of opportunities and threats for our industry, the continuous change once again underpins why as an industry we need to listen to customers and work together to address the new business landscape,” says Nick Beaugeard, CEO and founder at HubOne and chair, ANZ Community at CompTIA.